stfndamjanovic/php-circuit-breaker/README.md

 ### Listeners

-You can add listeners for circuit breaker actions.
-In order to do that, you should extend `CircuitBreakerListener` class.
+You can add listeners for circuit breaker actions by extending the CircuitBreakerListener class:

 ```php
 use Stfn\CircuitBreaker\CircuitBreakerListener;